aessakine/aessakine.github.io/_publications/2009-10-01-paper-title-number-1.md

 tation, offering exceptional flexibility and performance across a diverse range of applications.
  INRs leverage multilayer perceptrons (MLPs) to model data as continuous implicit func tions, providing critical advantages such as resolution independence, memory efficiency, and generalisation beyond discretised data structures.
  Their ability to solve complex inverse problems makes them particularly effective for tasks including audio reconstruction, image representation, 3D object reconstruction, and high-dimensional data synthesis.
-This sur vey provides a comprehensive review of state-of-the-art INR methods, introducing a clear taxonomy that categorises them into four key areas: activation functions, position encod ing, combined strategies, and network structure optimisation.
+ This survey provides a comprehensive review of state-of-the-art INR methods, introducing a clear taxonomy that categorises them into four key areas: activation functions, position encod ing, combined strategies, and network structure optimisation.
 We rigorously analyse their critical properties—such as full differentiability, smoothness, compactness, and adaptability